by Marcus Hogan

 France & Italy

-the early renaissance
+the spiralling age of the early renaissance

-In 1434 an infant and child are betrothed
+In 1434 an infant and child are betrothed.

-No one expects them to love each other
+No one expects them to love each other.

-All expect them to lead their faction
+All expect them to lead their faction.

 WARNING